 Initial Study: “Can Coloring Mandalas Reduce Anxiety?”

 There had been suggestions that coloring symmetrical forms helps reduce anxiety.
-The main hypothesis was that coloring repetitive shapes makes you detach from your surroundings.
+The hypothesis was that coloring repetitive shapes makes you detach from your surroundings.
 This then leads you to go into a meditative state.
 The symmetry and repetition of shapes in mandalas was a perfect fit for this hypothesis.
 So they went on to test it.

 The researchers took a group of 84 students and measured their anxiety levels at three different moments.
 At first, they measured it the moment the participants entered the room.
-Then they subjected them to an anxiety-inducing experience and measured their anxiety after it.
+Then they subjected them to an anxiety-inducing experience and measured their anxiety afterward.
 Finally, they had them color for 20 minutes and measured their anxiety levels after that.

 They then measured the levels again after 20 minutes of coloring.
 They noticed that some participants had their anxiety levels lowered.
 It was the ones who had colored the mandala designs and those who colored the plaid designs.
 Their anxiety levels were as low as they were before the anxiety-inducing experiences.